 Table of Contents

-Not everyone has something to hide, but when it comes to database passwords, tokens and encryption keys, you should certainly keep them to yourself!
-Typically, secrets are stored in environment variables or configuration files embedded in Docker images.
+In many cases, secrets are stored in environment variables or configuration files embedded in Docker images.
 The downside to this approach is that they can be extracted from an image or viewed from a running container with docker inspect

 .